The Perfect 1-Week Itinerary for Exploring Kuala Lumpur with Kids

 • Price: Around $120-$200 per night.

-• Highlights: Family apartments with kitchens, a kids’ club, and a family pool area, great for self-catering families.
+• Highlights: Family apartments with kitchens, a kids’ club, and a family pool area, ideal for self-catering families who want more flexibility.

 Day 2: Exploring the City Center and a Science Museum